Course Information

 In Lake Tahoe, protection from the sun is extremely important and many swimmers use zinc cream or equivalents such as Desitin all over and vaseline in the areas that chafe (armpits, groin area, straps, neck).

-Please note, we do not allow lanolin on our boats!
+Please note, we do not allow lanolin or channel grease on our boats!
 It is extremely messy, sticky, and difficult to remove from the surfaces of the boat.

 Will I have to swim in the dark?

-The Length has swimmers swimming through the night.
+The Length (21.3-Miles / 34.3-Km) has swimmers swimming through the night.
 The lake is very wide and the swimmer doesn't always have a stable horizon line to sight on.
 This can be problematic for some, causing severe vertigo and vomiting.

-True Width and Vikingsholm swims have at least an hour of darkness at the onset of the swim.
+The True Width (12-Miles / 19.3-Km) has at least amount of swimming in the dark with approximately 60-90 minutes of darkness at the onset of the swim.

 Please bring at least 2 pair of clear and 2 pair of tinted goggles for your swim!